 Cherries are well-known for their melatonin-inducing powers.
 They also help the body fight inflammation, aid in digestion, are low on the glycemic index, and also great for your heart.
 Dark, sweet cherries and tart cherries have also both been shown to assist with sending you off to sleep and helping you stay asleep longer.
 Many people consume tart cherry juice, but we suggest using the whole fruit instead.
 Cherries are delicious in a smoothie, made into ice cream, or can be used in a variety of savory or sweet dishes of any kind.
 For a simple option, just have a small bowl before bed or pureed with some banana and a little vanilla for a healthy, naturally sweet ice cream!

 Other foods that can help you rest include sweet potatoes, brown and wild rice, black (forbidden) rice, barley, pumpkin, winter squash, corn, and regular potatoes.
 These all contain beneficial carbohydrates for serotonin production, as well as antioxidants, fiber, potassium, magnesium, and several vitamins.
 Walnuts, cashews, almonds, sesame seeds, peanuts, peanut butter, hemp, chia, and pumpkin seeds are also great at improving serotonin levels and enhancing relaxation.
 Walnuts are also known to help produce melatonin as well.
 Stay away from caffeine, spicy foods, and heavy foods that prevent you from drifting off, and if they keep you awake, cocoa or cacao and green tea should also be avoided right before bed.

 What About Melatonin Supplements?

 For those of you wondering … “Can’t I just pop a melatonin supplement?”, you might want to rethink that idea.
 Many melatonin supplements are made with toxic fillers, and possibly even cow urine – yes, it’s really true.
 When you purchase vitamins and minerals, there’s no real way to know what you’re consuming unless they are made from 100 percent plant-based sources.
-While there are some trustworthy brands that make natural supplements, melatonin is a hormone, therefore you won’t find it in more natural form than the kind your body produces on its own.
+While there are some trustworthy brands that make natural supplements, melatonin is a hormone, therefore you won’t find it in a more natural form than the kind your body produces on its own.
 That’s what makes these foods so wonderful; they help your body do exactly what nature intended it to.